 Filipino Pork Menudo Recipe

-• Monitor the Liquid: As the stew simmers, some liquid will evaporate.
+• Monitor the liquid: As the stew simmers, some liquid will evaporate.
 Keep an eye on it and add a splash of chicken stock or water if it becomes too thick before the potatoes are fully cooked.

-Filipino pork menudo is a complete meal on its own, but it is traditionally served with a side of fluffy, steamed white rice to soak up the delicious, rich sauce.
-To add a fresh, green element, serve it alongside steamed pak choi or a simple green salad with a light vinaigrette.
+Pork menudo is a complete meal on its own, but it is traditionally served with fluffy steamed white rice to soak up the rich sauce.
+In the Philippines, this is a fiesta dish, often found at family gatherings and celebrations alongside other tomato-based stews.

-Filipino pork menudo Nutrition Facts
+Nutrition Facts

 • Calories: 580 kcal